Gabboxl/PininOrario/README.md

 ## Requirements
 ### Crashlytics
 Put your *google-services.json* file in app/ .
-You can obtain it from your Firebase console by adding you app.
+You can obtain it from the Firebase console by adding your app.